tasmota/docs/docs/LVGL.md

 lv.start()
 ```

+Note: when you create an LVGL object, you need to use the `lv` module.
+For example, creating a label object is done with `lv.lv_lable`.
+As a convenienve, classes can also be named with a shorter name `lv.label` which is equivalent to `lv.lv_label`.
+The internal class name is still `lv_label`.

 Use `lv.montserrat_font(<size>)` to load a pre-defined montserrat font.
 Embedded sizes are: 10, 14, 20, 28.
 You can also load a font from the file-system but you need to convert them first.
 See: https://docs.lvgl.io/latest/en/html/overview/font.html

 ```python